kathrynng/hyw/README.md

-  **To run the website, you will need a mysql server running.
+  To run the website, you will need a mysql server running.
 Connection information can be edited at **connection.php**.
 Open **loaddata.php** using your localhost- this will redirect you to **main.php** with a preloaded database.
   HeyyoWorld project starts with the main Discover page **main.php**, on this page any type of user is able to navigate through different pages by using the navigation bar at the top.
-The client/freelancer can login using the _**LOGIN**_ button.**
+The client/freelancer can login using the _**LOGIN**_ button